 Everyone's situation is different depending on industry, career goals, level of experience, etc. Specifically in my case:

 Yes, it is true.
-EBS has long felt that their MBA should be awarded based on the student's ability to learn the material and apply that knowledge to solve business problems.
-Not having a prior degree one should not limit your opportunity to learn, and based on management research, mattered little anyway.
-This concept is an anathema to many people and so-called "HR Specialists."
+EBS has long felt that their MBA should be awarded based on the student's ability to learn the material and apply that knowledge to solve business problems as demonstrated by passing their difficult exams.
+When you think of it that way, what does having an unrelated undergraduate degree, or having a degree at all matter?
+Not having a prior degree one should not limit your opportunity to learn, and based on years of management education research, made almost no difference anyway.
+This concept is an anathema to many people and so-called "HR Experts."
 However, I have never heard of anyone in the private sector not get a job because of it.

 That being said, not having a bachelors degree might affect you in some situations.
 If you plan on applying to a doctorate program in the US, all of them require a bachelors degree, even if you already have a masters.
 Also, some government jobs may require a bachelors degree, regardless if you already have a masters.
 There are a few EBS MBA grads who went back to school of a bachelors because of this.

 Question 10: Any discussion boards where I can talk to more students from the program?